 Bernie Sanders backs Jessica Cisneros and her promises to Texas' working class

-SAN ANTONIO, Texas - Just over 500 supporters of Jessica Cisneros flooded the Second Baptist Church in San Antonio Friday, where Vermont Sen. Bernie Sanders campaigned for the progressive upstart ahead of Tuesday's primary runoff election.
+SAN ANTONIO - Just over 500 supporters of Jessica Cisneros flooded the Second Baptist Church in San Antonio Friday, where Vermont Sen. Bernie Sanders campaigned for the progressive upstart ahead of Tuesday's primary runoff election.

 Sanders hopes Cisneros will add to the ranks of progressive lawmakers in Washington.